Crystal-YWu/abftools/README.md

 abftools is a package for reading and analysing abf data in R. The tasks are splitted into three major parts: data acquisition, data processing and plotting.

+## Overview

+Currently, a few R packages provide loading of abf files, notably abf2 and readABF.

+* abf2 by Matthew Caldwell provides functions to load gap-free ABF2 files and basic plotting functions.

+* readABF by Stanislav Syekirin provides a better support of loading both ABF and ABF2 files.

+What makes abftools different to aforementioned packages are:

+* abftools not only provides functions to load ABF2 files, but also a set of analysis and plotting functions that help streamline data processing of ABF2 data.

+* abftools is designed to be data-first and performance-focused.

+  * data-first: An abf object is designed to be a 3d array with dimensions of `abf[time, episode, channel]`, regardless of op mode be it episodic, gapfree or event driven variable length.
+This guarantees consistent subsetting across all abf objects and compatibility of R base functions and 3rd party functions.
+  Compared to nested list with meta available immediately to userspace, getter and setter functions are provided to access attributes that are still relevant.

+  * performance-focused: abf objects are usually large, and dealing with large objects are slow.
+Thus calculation critical functions are implemented with performance in mind and profiled/optimised to save even microseconds of CPU time.

+## Task: Data Acquisition

+Abf files can be loaded by calling `abf2_load()` and `abf2_loadlist()` (to load multiple files).
+To facilitate easier batch loading by `abf2_loadlist()`, two simple helper functions `SelectSample()` and `ExcludeSample()` are provided to select desired files from an index file which contain a **filename** column and multiple conditional columns.
+By uing syntax like `SelectSample(df, cond1 = value1, cond1 = value2, ...)`, one can achieve simply data index management without loading extra packages.

+abftools currently does not support writing/saving an abf objects to abf files.
+We do not believe writing abf2 file structure our top priority since it's proprietary and not even documented.
+Please resort to other serialisation methods at the moment.

-## Base data structure
+### Base data structure

 abftools is built around the data class abf.
-An abf object is essentially a 3-d array with some optional properties attached to it.
+An abf object is essentially a 3d array with some optional attributes attached to it.

-### Dimensions of abf objects.
+### Dimensions definition of abf objects.

-An abf object has dimensions of `c(time, episode, channel)`, though data recorded in abf files actually has the dimensions of `c(channel, time, episode)`.
-The load data is permutated since we usually access data channel by channel, and process data by episodes, such dim arrangement can help improve memory performance.
-When loading non-episodic abf file, the data is still represented in such 3-d structures as if it is episodic but has only one episode to guarantee consistent data subsetting convention.
-The same rule also applies to channel.
+An abf object has dimensions of **`c(time, episode, channel)`** since the logic
+of accessing data by channel, and processing data by episodes (sweeps) along time and such  dim arrangement can help improve memory performance.
+Notice that the dimensions are different to abf files stored on disk (which is `c(channel, time, episode)`), so if data is loaded by other means it may not be compatible with abftools before permutation.

+When loading non-episodic abf or single channel files, the 3d structures are still preserved i.e. indices are not dropped, so function calls are consistent for any op mode.

-In addition to using `dim(abf)`, you can also call nPts, nEpi and nChan (GetPointsPerEpisode/GetEpisodesPerChannel/GetNumOfChannel) to acquire the dimensions of an abf objects.
-However, nPts/nEpi/nChan return values parsed from the protocol of the abf objects.
-In some cases (mostly corrupted file), the values from nPts/nEpi/nChan can be different to dim.
+In addition to using `dim(abf)`, you can also call `nPts()`, `nEpi()` and `nChan()` to acquire the dimensions of an abf object and improve code readability.

 ### Subsetting abf objects.

 You can subset an abf object by `abf[time, episode, channel]`, just like any array.
-Please notice that subsetting an abf object consequently removes all attributes assigned to it, making the returned value not an abf object any more.
+Please notice that subsetting an abf object consequently removes all attributes assigned to it, making the returned values not an abf object any more.

 An alternative way of subsetting is using `abf[[channel]]` to extract channel data of interest.
-The differences between `abf[,,channel]` and `abf[[channel]]` are:
+The differences between `abf[,, channel]` and `abf[[channel]]` are:

-* You can subset multiple channels using `abf[,,channel]`, however only one using `abf[[channel]]`.
-A warning is printed and only first channel will be used if multiple channels are supplied to [[.
+* You can subset multiple channels using `abf[,, channel]`, however only one using `abf[[channel]]`.
+A warning is printed and only first channel will be extracted if multiple channels are supplied to [[.

-* `abf[,,channel]` returns all episodic data while `abf[[channel]]` excludes those marked "removed" using RemoveEpisode().
+* `abf[,, channel]` returns all episodic data while `abf[[channel]]` excludes those are marked "removed" using RemoveEpisode().

-* `abf[,,channel]` returns "raw" slices of the subset data, while `abf[[channel]]` does some extra steps to maintain returned shape, and attach proper colnames to the returned matrix by calling DefaultEpiLabel() for a clearer presentation.
+* `abf[,, channel]` returns "raw" slices of the subset data (some indices may be dropped), while `abf[[channel]]` does some extra steps to maintain returned shape, and attach  proper colnames to the returned matrix by calling `DefaultEpiLabel()` for a clearer presentation.

 ### Attributes of abf objects.